 - Different righting moment.

-Not as stable in turbulent waters
+i) Shoal draft boats are not as stable in turbulent waters

 Shoal draft on a boat does give you the advantage of traversing through shoals easier but this comes at the cost of stability in turbulent waters.